gone0021/tripList/README.md

 # tripList
-lesson to php
+lesson to php,
-reference shered_todo_list
+this page is based on katacis shered_todo_list, and,,, directory name is bad, but ok, its lesson to php,